It’s time to lay those old makeup brushes to rest.

-The best way to let your make ‘cook’ is to apply foundation as usual, then use a lighter concealer under the eyes.
-Let it sit on your face for 10-15 minutes until it begins to change texture and colour as the makeup oxidises.
+The best way to let your make ‘bake’ is to apply foundation as usual, then use a lighter concealer under the eyes.
+Let it sit on your face for 10-15 minutes until it begins to change texture and color as the makeup oxidizes.
 This way, your makeup will actually become more high-coverage and pigmented before blending it all out with a cosmetic sponge.

 Who can bake their makeup?